Permutations of point sets in $\mathbb{R}^d$: Generalizations

 \begin{prop} Let $b_n$ be the number of orderings possible with two vantage points in the plane, where the points are collinear, with points equally spaced.
 Then $b_n \leq c_{n-1}.$

 \end{prop} \begin{proof}

-The proof uses some calculus.
-First, given a permutation of length $n,$ we create a binary sequence of 0's and 1's of length $n-1$ by recording the up--down sequence.
+The proof uses calculus.
+First, given a permutation of length $n,$ we create a binary sequence of 0's and 1's of length $n-1$ by recording the up-down sequence.
 For example, given the permutation 546732891, we get 01100110 (where 0 records a decrease and 1 records an increase).